kurtkanaskie/apigee-migrate-edge-to-x-tools/README.md

 The apigee-migrate-tool outputs data to the `data`.

 **NOTE:** Since apigee-migrate-tool does not create a sub-directory for envs for target servers or flowhooks, do the extract at the org level and then for each environment separate directories.

+**NOTE 2:** exportOrgKVM, exportProxyKVM and exportEnvKVM only work for non-encrypted entries, see https://github.com/kurtkanaskie/apigee-edge-facade-v1 for an alternate solution to export encrypted entries in a format suitable for import using apigeecli.
 ```
 cp config-test.js config.js